-The Trail Band now has eleven albums on the Trail’s End Productions label in their catalog.
-Below are samples, song titles, and descriptions of all eleven recordings.
+The Trail Band now has thirteen albums on the Trail’s End Productions label in their catalog.
+Below are samples, song titles, and descriptions of all thirteen recordings.
 Some of the individual members also have recordings independent of The Trail Band, and you can learn about those recordings and where to obtain them through Meet The Trail Band.
 Ghosts of Celilo CDs can be purchased through ghostsofcelilo.com.

 Albums on CD and MP3 can be purchased online by credit card or debit card through CD Baby.